BackSpaceTech/open-submitter/docs/articles.md

 ![](./img/articles6.PNG)

-Now Save the article submission file to the articles folder.
+Now Save the article submission file to the articles folder (you will need to create this folder).
 Please note it must be saved in the article folder only for open submitter to find it.
+Make sure the folder name is lowercase.
 If you have multiple submission files you can use multiple submission file names.
 All file names must have the .txt file extension.
-If you want multiple submissions in a single file simply use an editor such as Notepad++ and add then one after the other.
+If you want multiple submissions in a single file simply use an editor such as Notepad++ and add them one after the other.
 Open Submitter will randomly select articles if multiple are available.

 ![](./img/articles7.PNG)